Liox-Code/JalaUniversity_DevOps/README.md

 &emsp;○ Step 1 : Install terraform
 &emsp;○ Step 2 : Create tf config file to pull & create a docker container referring the documentation
 &emsp;○ Step 3 : Terraform init, plan & apply

+## Branch docker-compose

+### Homework

+&emsp;● Install docker compose (Install docker as well if not already installed)
+&emsp;● Create a simple docker compose file with 2 services (preferably a backend and DB service)
+&emsp;● Run the docker-compose up -d command
+&emsp;● Finally run docker-compose ps command to show the list of services stood up by docker compose
+&emsp;● Upload the docker compose file along with the screenshot of docker-compose ps command output